Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Summary and Conclusions

 which necessarily gives rise to a non-vanishing torsion. \end{enumerate} \ack First of all, we want to remember our revered academic teacher Walter Greiner, whose charisma and passion for physics inspired us to stay engaged in physics for all of our lives.

 The authors thank Patrick Liebrich and Julia Lienert (Goethe University Frankfurt am Main and FIAS), and Horst Stoecker (FIAS, GSI, and Goethe University Frankfurt am Main) for valuable discussions.
-D.V.\ thanks the Fueck Foundation for its support.
+D.V.\ and J.K. thank the C.~W.~Fueck Foundation for its support.